Tam Leadership, Team Dynamics and Time Management:

 Develop useful techniques for setting and achieving goals;

-Develop ways to maximise their personal effectiveness;
+Develop ways to maximize their personal effectiveness;

 Devise an organized and systematic schedule and handle it properly;